Skip to main content

 Modern fiberglass fly rods are the off-ramp into the neighborhood of elevated angling enjoyment

-Bamboo fly rods, from the standpoint of craftsmanship, had long been at its zenith when glass appeared in the rearview mirror.
-Today’s bamboo fly rod has advantages over grandpa’s, but only via the chemistry of resins, adhesives, et al. The craft of building a bamboo rod and the performance characteristics of different types of bamboo seem impossible to improve on.
+From the standpoint of craftsmanship, bamboo fly rods had long been at their zenith when glass appeared in the rearview mirror.
+Today’s bamboo fly rod has advantages over grandpa’s, but only via the chemistry of resins, adhesives, etc. The craft of building a bamboo rod and the performance characteristics of different types of bamboo seem impossible to improve on.
+Similarly, the artistry and skill involved in crafting modern fiberglass fly rods is a testament to the evolution of fly fishing equipment.

 Fiberglass works its way into new forms

 The fiberglass we’re speaking of was born in the 1930s and served as technology in WWII.
-Think communications – antennae whipping around on the jeeps and tanks in Europe and the Far East and on destroyers and aircraft carriers, then as fly rods, boats, and surfboards.
-Today, it’s assemblages are found in thousands of products.
+Think communications—antennae whipping around on the jeeps and tanks in Europe and the Far East and on destroyers and aircraft carriers, then as fly rods, boats, and surfboards.
+Today, its assemblages are found in thousands of products.
+The continuous evolution of fly rod technology, from its wartime applications to its modern uses, is a testament to the exciting future of fly fishing.

 The early glass technologies were S-Glass (Structural), E-Glass (Electrical), and SE-Glass (Owens Corning).
+These technologies were significant because they marked a shift from traditional materials like bamboo to more versatile and durable materials.
 They did not all appear on the horizon simultaneously.
-Their earliest usages were steeped in military and later, industrial specifications.
+Their earliest usages were steeped in military and, later, industrial specifications.

-Old performance criteria and test data are a bit of a stretch to interpret as they relate to fly rod reactions to casting a fly line.
-To read more about the history of glass technologies intersecting with fly rods, Google the subject, go to Swift Fly Fishing Company.
+Old performance criteria and test data are a stretch to interpret as they relate to fly rod reactions to casting a fly line.
+To read more about the history of glass technologies intersecting with fly rods, Google the subject and go to Swift Fly Fishing Company.

 Glass fly rods of today are not pure anything fiberglass measured against the original S-Glass and E-Glass

-The glass rods of today have been modified to perform – rolled to a spec either as assembled at the rod builders’ place of business or as a “part” delivered by a glass fabric manufacturer and other vendors.
+Today’s glass rods have been modified to perform—rolled to spec as assembled at the rod builders’ place of business or as a “part” delivered by a glass fabric manufacturer and other vendors.

 Fiberglass fabrics are laminated one to another in a specified orientation with flexible adhesives (resins) that bind the fabrics together to create a new, desired flex capability as a fly rod.

-Each rod designer leaves his or her signature on the final performance of each rod based on their interpretation of “best” assembly of the chosen fiberglass fabrics, resins and other additions to make a finished rod react a certain way when loaded with a fly line and in the hands of an angler.
-That, of course, with a semantics change, could be said of a graphite rod or graphite/boron rod or any build of any fly rod.
+Each rod designer leaves their signature on the final performance of each rod.
+This is because the design and assembly of a fly rod is not a one-size-fits-all process but a highly personalized and nuanced craft.
+The designer’s interpretation of the ‘best’ assembly of the chosen fiberglass fabrics, resins, and other additions is what makes a finished rod react a certain way when loaded with a fly line and in the hands of an angler.
+Of course, with a semantics change, that could be said of a graphite rod, graphite/boron rod, or any fly rod build.

 Carl McNeil left, and Jeanie Ackley is the director of The Swift Fly Fishing Company of Wanaka, New Zealand.
 Image The Swift Fly Fishing Company.